Continuing Review (Study Renewal) and Project Closure

 Project Closure

-Investigators may submit a Project Closure request at whatever point the project is complete, rather than waiting until the end of the approval period to close the study.
+Investigators must submit a Closure request at whatever point the project is complete.
 Student researchers and all others completing projects in the middle of the approval period are encouraged to do this to avoid having to subsequently receive reminder materials after the end of the study.
 Students are often difficult to contact at the expiration point since they may have left campus by that time, in which case advisors are expected to complete materials on their behalf.
 Upon receipt by the IRB, the request will be forwarded to an IRB committee member for review, who will either share any questions or concerns they may have about the study with the investigator, or will approve closure of the study and the file will be closed by the IRB office.